nix-community/google-summer-of-code/README.md

+Note: We moved the repo to [the NixOS org](https://github.com/nixos/gsoc) in an effort of making our GSoC participation more official.

+---

 # GSoC projects

 This repo is used to coordinate efforts around the [Google Summer of Code][1] (GSoC) program in the Nix community.